E-F-III/aA-project-Meetup-clone/README.md

 ```

 # TODO List
+The following features already have database tables and API routes setup.
+The frontend part of these features are yet to be implemented
 - Images feature
 - Group members
 - Event attendees
 - Venues

-The above features already have database tables and API routes setup.
-The frontend part of these features are yet to be implemented